|Quantity||Price per coin|

 The US Gold Eagle obverse features the world-famous Augustus Saint-Gaudens design adapted from the classic U.S. $20 gold double eagles minted from 1907 to 1933.
 The reverse is graced with the inspiring "A Family of Eagles" design by Mrs. Miley Busiek.

 Gold Eagles are legal U.S. tender, not replica coins.
-Produced since 1986 by the U.S. Mint, they are available in four sizes: one-ounce ($50 face value), half-ounce ($25 face value), quarter-ounce ($10 face value), and tenth-ounce ($5 face value).
-They are also available as sets.
-Each one-ounce American Eagle gold coin contains precisely one troy ounce of pure 24-karat gold.
+Produced since 1986 by the U.S. Mint, they are available in four sizes: one ounce, half ounce, quarter ounce, and tenth-ounce.
+AGE carries all four sizes and we also sell them in sets.
+Each 1 oz Gold Eagle contains a full troy ounce of pure 24-karat gold.

 U.S. Gold Eagle bullion coins are non-reportable by brokers and eligible for IRAs (see below).